Zack Short Player Props: Tigers vs. Phillies

 Zack Short At The Plate

-- Short has a double, three home runs and seven walks while batting .292.
+- Short has a double, three home runs and seven walks while hitting .288.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.